 I loved the idea of having a grape barber at our house.

 As you can see, our grape arbor has lots of grapes vines.
 I believe seedless red, concord, and seedless green are growing.
+(I will post a pic in August)

 My Dads had concord grapes.
 I remember my fingers turning blue after eating too many of them.